jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab2.md

 <div align=center><img src="Images/2_21.png" alt="drawing" width="100"/></div>

-And if we change the value of the iBuf for the frp design, we will also see:
+And if we change the value of the iBuf for the frp design(design_frp.bit), we will also see:

 <div align=center><img src="Images/2_26.png" alt="drawing" width="300"/></div>

+We can see that style=flp/frp can successfully communicate with DMA for data exchange